 Cash represents the unexpended balance of funds authorized by Congress, customer advances, and spectrum relocation funds, held at the U.S. Department of the Treasury (U.S. Treasury).
-Cash received from the sale of power is generally deposited directly with the U.S. Treasury and is reflected as "Payments to U.S. Treasury" in the accompanying combined financial statements.
+Cash received from the sale of power is generally deposited directly with the U.S. Treasury and is reflected as "Payable to U.S. Treasury" in the accompanying combined financial statements.
 Cash held for customer advances is restricted for the purposes agreed to between Southwestern and the customer.

 Funds held in escrow represent the unexpended balance of funds held in a bank trust escrow account under alternative financing agreements (note 4 (b)) with certain customers and are restricted specifically to fund operation, maintenance, rehabilitation, and modernization activities at hydroelectric generating facilities of the Corps in SWFPS's marketing region.
 Under the agreements, funds deposited to the escrow account by customers are credited by Southwestern against accounts receivable for power, energy, and other services sold to the customer.
-The escrowed funds are transferred to the Corps, as needed, to meet contractual obligations as outlined in the agreements.
-Excess funds held in escrow, if any, will be used to fund additional operation, maintenance, rehabilitation, and modernization activities approved by customers at hydroelectric generating facilities of the Corps in SWFPS's marketing region.
+The escrowed funds are transferred to the Corps, as needed, to meet contractual obligations as outlined in the associated agreements.
+Excess funds held in escrow, if any, are used to fund additional operation, maintenance, rehabilitation, and modernization activities at hydroelectric generating facilities of the Corps in SWFPS's marketing region as agreed to between Southwestern, the Corps, and the customers.